 Program Activities: CAP Riverside promotes and supports community volunteerism and provides opportunities for community engagement through each of its programs.
 Multi-lingual outreach includes publicity, community presentations, community meetings, community events, flyers, brochures and mailings.
 CAP Riverside collaborates with public and private sector social services organizations to create opportunities to engage community members in anti-poverty initiatives.
-Delivery Strategies: 2.3.A. - provide outreach regarding community volunteerism opportunities; and provide training and technical assistance on recruiting, training, managing and recognizing volunteers through the Community Action Academy; 2.3.B. - provide volunteer recognition through the national President's Volunteer Service Award for number of volunteer hours served
+Delivery Strategies: 2.3.A.. - provide outreach regarding community volunteerism opportunities; and provide training and technical assistance on recruiting, training, managing and recognizing volunteers through the Community Action Academy; 2.3.B. - provide volunteer recognition through the national President's Volunteer Service Award for number of volunteer hours served

 National Performance Indicator 2.3 1 2 Community Engagement The number of community members working with Community Action to improve conditions in the community.
-Number of Total Contribution by Community Projected for Contract Period (#) Reporting Period Total Contribution by Community (#) A. Number of community members mobilized by Community Action that participate in community revitalization and anti-poverty initiatives 5000 Mid-Year Annual B. Number of volunteer hours donated to the agency (This will be All volunteer hours) 41000 Mid-Year : 411 Annual In the rows below, please include any additional indicators for NPI 2.3 that w ere not captured above.
-Mid-Year 🥞 Annual
+Number of Total Contribution by Community Projected for Contract Period (#) Reporting Period Total Contribution by Community (#) A. Number of community members mobilized by Community Action that participate in community revitalization and anti-poverty initiatives 5000 Mid-Year B. Number of volunteer hours donated to the agency (This will be All Annual volunteer hours) 41000 Mid-Year n the rows helow nlease include any additional indicators for NDI 2.3 that we Annual